Big smiles, shrinking wallets

 Scotts Square/ photo: Verghese

-Making your way back to Orchard Road, check out Tangs (310 Orchard Road, tel: 6737-5500, www.tangs.com.sg), a Singapore shopping institution, founded by C K Tang in 1932, in what remains the heart of the city.
+Upon your exit from Scotts Square, follow the crowd past Crossroads Café (320 Orchard Road, tel: 6735-5800), a popular hangout for tourists and shoppers located at the junction of Scotts Road and Orchard Road, and you’ll find yourself in front of Tangs (310 Orchard Road, tel: 6737-5500, www.tangs.com.sg) - a Singapore retail institution, founded by C K Tang in 1932, in what remains the heart of the city.
 To mark its 80th birthday in 2013, Tangs launched a major facelift to convert 29,000sq ft of space into boutique beauty real estate, with a beauty salon on the 7th floor and a basement converted into an interactive cooking experience.
 Expect international fashion brands, shoes, accessories, beauty products, electronics and homeware, as well as exclusive merchandise.
 Check out Tang + Co on Levels 3 and 4, with women’s and men’s collections, and PlayLab (Level 4) with casual wear and funky accessories, bearing labels like bods. bodyknits, FCUK, Levi’s and Mooks.

 Japanese department store Isetan (tel: 6733-7777, www.isetan.com.sg) is the flagship tenant here with other interesting additions including quirky Singapore shop Red Army Watches (03-02, tel: 6732-6043, www.redarmywatches.com) – think revolutionary themed Russian timepieces with names like Vastok Europe, Zeppelin, Poljot International, and you’re halfway there.
 Add Dickson Watch & Jewellery (02-40, tel: 6737-6451), specialists in unusual timepieces that offer complimentary repair services, and you have a one-stop shop for the latest in wrist wear.